 Not only does the ECG app aim to detect if you have AFib, but it also stores the ECG reading, which you can then convert to PDF to send to your health care provider or review yourself.
 As a cardiologist, I believe the quality of the Apple Watch ECG tracing is usually high enough for me to read and make an interpretation.
 I’ve had several patients identify AFib with their smartwatch, and I’ve been able to validate by reviewing their PDF tracings.
 And although you only get a single lead with the smartwatch ECG, there are many insights beyond AFib that a trained professional can glean from reading that one lead.

 Most importantly, with a clean recording, we can learn what the heart rhythm actually is.
 The heart rhythm describes the way that the heart beats electrically.
 “Normal sinus rhythm” is a description of the normal way that the heart beats – with organized contraction at the top chambers of the heart (atria), followed by organized contraction at the bottom chambers (ventricles).
 AFib is just one of many types of abnormal heartbeats that can cause palpitations, fatigue, shortness of breath, or similar symptoms.
 There are also extra heartbeats or premature beats, fast heartbeats such as supraventricular tachycardia and ventricular tachycardia, slow heartbeats such as heart block, and other abnormal electrical problems.
 The tricky thing is that many of these abnormalities can come and go quickly.
 To get a diagnosis, you need to catch them at the moment of your symptoms.
-If you have an abnormal electrical heartbeat other than AFib, the ECG app won’t tell you what it is, but you can send a PDF of your ECG to your health care provider, or to QALY for a cardiographic technician’s interpretation.
+If you have an abnormal electrical heartbeat other than AFib, the ECG app won’t tell you what it is, but you can send a PDF of your ECG to your health care provider, or to Qaly (on Android or iPhone) for a cardiographic technician’s interpretation.

 In a few cases, heart attacks, which are problems with blockages in the blood vessels around the heart, can be picked up on the single lead ECG; however, this is not a reliable way to assess whether you might be having this serious condition.
 Also, a single lead ECG usually does not provide enough information to rule out structural abnormalities of the heart.
 For these, a full, multi-lead ECG is needed, along with additional heart testing.
 Likewise, an ECG is not used to tell if you are having a stroke, lung problems, or other serious cardiovascular conditions.
 This is why we recommend talking to your doctor if you are experiencing any new symptoms, and not relying solely on the smartwatch ECG.